danielgarcia0921/test-challenge/README.md

 BEFORE RUNNING TESTS:

-Go to the AssertStrings folder and fill the username and password strings in with your credentials :)
+Go to the AssertStrings file and fill the username and password strings in with your credentials :)